 Check-in Purpose: To get everyone participating, to create connection and safety, to enable participants to begin to reflect upon the topic of unconscious bias, to give the trainers an initial sense of the group’s experience with it.

-Special Considerations: As a high degree of safety was necessary for a successful program, the check-in question should send that message, and give participants the chance to build trust.
+Special Considerations: As a high degree of safety was necessary for this meeting to be successful, the check-in question should signal that, and give participants the chance to build trust.

 Question Selected: A series of questions as follows: Please share: